 Goodwill and intangibles with indefinite useful lives are reviewed for impairment annually, or when events or changes in circumstances indicate the carrying value of the assets may not be recoverable.
+Goodwill, both new and existing, is measured against the whole operations of Ackroo as a singular cash generating unit (CGU).
 If such an indication exists, the recoverable amount of the asset is estimated in order to determine the extent of the impairment loss (if any).
 The recoverable amount is the higher of fair value less costs of disposal and value in use.
 Where the carrying amount of an asset exceeds its recoverable amount, the asset is considered impaired and is written down to its recoverable amount.
 Impairment losses related to goodwill cannot be reversed.